HALO#

 specMACS

-The spectrometer of the Munich Aerosol Cloud Scanner (specMACS) consists of two camera systems, both looking nadir, one in the visible/near-infrared (400 nm to 1000 nm), and another in the short-wave infrared (1000 nm to 2500 nm).
-The systems produce a spectrally resolved line image with 1312 pixels covering a 32.7º field of view in the visible/near infrared, and with 320 pixels covering a 35.5º field of view in the short-wave infrared.
+The spectrometer of the Munich Aerosol Cloud Scanner (specMACS) consists of two hyperspectral cameras, both looking downward, one in the visible/near-infrared (400 nm to 1000 nm), and another in the short-wave infrared (1000 nm to 2500 nm).
+The cameras produce a spectrally resolved line image with 1312 pixels covering a 32.7 degree field of view in the visible/near infrared, and with 320 pixels covering a 35.5 degree field of view in the short-wave infrared.
+In addition, there are two downward-looking 2D RGB polarization resolving cameras with a maximum combined field of view of 91 x 117 degree in along-track and across-track direction, respectively.
+For this campaign, specMACS was extended by two sideward-looking 2D RGB polarization resolving cameras such that the total across-track field of view of all four polarization resolving cameras is about 220 degree.

 PI: Bernhard Mayer(LMU)